edwardvk/proposal/README.md

 =========================

 * This thrift shop is Atheist, so it is not affiliated to any religious organisation or religion in any way.
+* Aim of this document is to define exactly what we're planning to achieve.
+We hope this might make it suitable for crowd funding.

 What's it called
 ----------------